e-Seminar for Property Owners

 If you wish to know more about the tax obligations of property owners, how their rental income should be reported and assessed to tax, how you may claim deductions for your interest payments, or you want to find out whether you may pay less tax through electing for Personal Assessment, we welcome you to the "e-Seminar for Property Owners".
 Click ENTER.

-The "e-Seminar for Property Owners" is intended to give general guidance and cannot address complexities peculiar to special circumstances.
-For any specific technical problems you should get assistance from professional accountants/legal advisors.
+The "e-Seminar for Property Owners" is intended to give general guidance only.
+For any specific technical issues, you should seek assistance from professional accountants/legal advisors.